Malcolm Dunbar

-Ronald Malcolm (Michael) Loraine Dunbar (29 February 1912 – July 1963) was a chief of staff of the XV International Brigade in the Spanish Civil War, and later worked in the Labour Research Department.
+Ronald Malcolm (Michael) Loraine Dunbar (29 February 1912 – July 1963) was a British anti-fascist volunteer soldier who served as the chief of staff of the XV International Brigade in the Spanish Civil War, and later worked in the Labour Research Department.

 Early life

 Dunbar was born on 29 February 1912 at Belle Vue Lodge in Paignton, Devon; son of Sir Loraine Geddes Dunbar, a banker of independent means, and his wife Lady Liola Violet Dunbar.
 He was educated at Repton School, Derbyshire (1925–1930), and Trinity College, Cambridge (1930–1933), graduating with BA Hons.
 Whilst at Cambridge, Dunbar is reported to have been part of an elite set that included the infamous double agent Kim Philby.

 Early working life

 Following his graduation, Dunbar worked as journalist and photographer.
 He was commissioned by some of the leading ballet companies of the day – positions often facilitated by his mother.
 It was whilst working with Ballet Rambert that he met and forged a life-long friendship with the famous ballerina Thérèse Langfield.
 During this time, Dunbar showed an interest in left-wing political ideas and a dislike for fascism, marching against Oswald Mosley's British Fascists in east London, in October 1936.